 Students who successfully complete all requirements of the Honors Program, including presenting their senior research project, are awarded honors medals at the end of senior year.
 These students receive special recognition during the Spring Honors Convocation and an honors seal is affixed to their diplomas.
 Completion of the program is noted on official transcripts.

-The Presidential and Deans’ Scholarships Program offers scholarships ranging from three quarter to full tuition for four years for the most elite scholars accepted into the program.
+Honors Program applicants are considered for highly prestigious scholarships.
 Much is expected of these students in terms of standards for admission, as well as ongoing academic performance.
 Historically, students who successfully complete the four-year program - which includes internships at some of the country’s best-known companies - can anticipate interest from America’s largest firms and from graduate programs at institutions such as Columbia, Stony Brook, Fordham and Georgetown Universities.

-Any student receiving the Presidential or Deans’ Scholarships is required to fully participate in the Honor’s program each term in order to maintain his/her scholarship.
+Any Honors student receiving a scholarship is required to fully participate in the Honor’s program each term in order to maintain his/her scholarship.

 Various honor societies at lona sponsor activities that are specifically designed for students who are striving for academic excellence and who wish to pursue their disciplines beyond the requirements and the exposure of the classroom.
 Requirements for membership differ according to the constitution of each society, but academic performance as measured by students’ cumulative index is always an important consideration.
 According to their interests and abilities, students might hold membership in one or more of the following societies:

 - Alpha Kappa Delta (International Honor Society in Sociology)

 - Alpha Mu Gamma (National University Foreign Language Honor Society)